On Chesil Beach (film): Plot

 In 1962, Edward Mayhew and Florence Ponting first meet after graduating from their respective universities.
-He is a historian at University College, London and rock-and-roll lover; she a classical violinist at Oxford with her own quartet.
+He is a historian at University College, London and a rock-and-roll lover; she is a classical violinist at Oxford with her own quartet.
 They fall in love quickly, meet each other's families, and eventually decide to marry, despite their different backgrounds and social status.

 Florence is secretly anxious about the wedding due to her fears about sex, but there is no one with whom she can discuss it.
 On Edward and Florence's honeymoon at Chesil Beach, their backgrounds and temperaments come to the fore: Edward's quickness to anger and occasional physical belligerence, and Florence's unspoken relationship with her father, who obviously dominates her.
-They are both inexperienced sexually, and their first attempt goes badly wrong when Florence’s trauma of being molested by her father is triggered.
-She flees along the beach, where she is confronted by an angry Edward.
-Not able to say what is wrong, she tells him that although she loves him deeply and wants to be with him for life, she can only be a platonic wife.
-Edward angrily rejects the idea.
-The couple part ways, and their marriage is annulled.
+They are both inexperienced sexually, and their first awkward attempt ends quickly and prematurely, and things get worse when Florence’s trauma of being molested by her father is triggered.
+She flees their hotel room and runs along the beach.
+Edward follows and angrily confronts her.
+Unable to say what is wrong, she tells him that although she loves him deeply and wants to be with him for life, she can only be a platonic wife and will not object to him going with other women.
+Edward angrily rejects the idea and the couple part ways.
+Ultimately, their marriage is annulled.

 Thirteen years later, a young girl enters the record shop that Edward now runs.
-He realises that she is Florence's daughter, and afterwards painfully reminisces about his lost love.
+He realises that she is Florence's daughter, and afterwards painfully reminisces with his girlfriend and friends about his lost love.
 Much later, in 2007, Edward, still single, overhears on the radio that Florence's quartet – including her husband – will be giving a farewell concert after 45 years of professional success.
-He attends and sits in the third row.
-When their eyes meet, Edward and Florence shed silent tears.
+He attends and sits in the third row, as he had once promised to do.
+When their eyes meet, he smiles, and both of them shed silent tears.